SharePoint/sp-dev-docs/docs/solution-guidance/portal-navigation.md

 #### Typical navigation display controls

 - **Global navigation**: Implement a custom control that targets a central, portal-specific navigation configuration entity.
 Use a public cache for the navigation nodes.
-Consider the out-of-box management page.
+Consider the out-of-the-box management page.
 - **Footer navigation**: Implement a custom control that targets a central, portal-specific navigation configuration entity.
 Use a public cache for the navigation nodes.
-Consider the out-of-box management page.
+Consider the out-of-the-box management page.
 - **Site map**: Implement a custom control that targets a central, portal-specific navigation configuration entity.
 - **Current navigation** (that is, Left-Hand): Implement a custom control that targets a local, web-specific navigation configuration entity.
 Use a public cache for the navigation nodes.
-Consider the out-of-box management page.
+Consider the out-of-the-box management page.
 - **Breadcrumb**: *Avoid implementing this custom control*; construction of the parent chain of web objects, based on the URL of the current web, is a costly operation.
 - **Useful links**: Implement a custom control that targets a local, web-specific navigation configuration entity.
 Use a public cache for the navigation nodes.
-Consider the out-of-box management page.
+Consider the out-of-the-box management page.
 - **My Links**: Implement a custom control that targets a **private**, user-specific navigation configuration entity.
 Use a **private** cache for the navigation nodes.
 Provide a custom management page.

 <a name="bk_navStore"> </a>

 ### Navigation store

 The navigation store persists the configuration of the custom navigation control.
-You can choose to have the custom navigation control use either a custom navigation store or an out-of-box navigation store.
+You can choose to have the custom navigation control use either a custom navigation store or an out-of-the-box navigation store.

 <a name="bk_customNavStores"> </a>

 #### Custom navigation store

 The most-commonly used custom navigation store, a custom SharePoint list, strikes a balance between extensibility, manageability, and performance (when queried via search).
 The list schema can be easily extended with custom content types that represent navigation headers/groups and navigation links, and site columns that define the desired custom attributes (for example, display order).
 Crawled properties for these site columns can be mapped to managed properties within SharePoint Search.
-The navigation data is easily managed via the familiar out-of-box list management pages.
+The navigation data is easily managed via the familiar out-of-the-box list management pages.
 The navigation data can be accessed remotely via the SharePoint Search REST API.

 > [!NOTE]
 > Search-based navigation has a dependency on the search index.
 SharePoint continuously crawls portal content; however, there is still a slight delay before changes to the SharePoint list appear in the search index.